postplayhouse/postplayhouse.com/docs/image-artifact-engine.md

 tsx scripts/historical-images/index.ts verify --config path/to/config.ts
 ```

-`discover` hashes and inventories configured files. `generate` transforms only
+`discover` hashes and inventories configured files. `prepare` hydrates the
+lock-pinned previous manifest and assets from a verified cache/read store, so a
+fresh publisher does not need a retained ignored output directory. `generate`
-new or changed source/profile identities and emits final assets, a versioned
+transforms only new or changed source/profile identities and emits final assets,
-manifest, and generated metadata.
-Pass `--previous manifest.v1.json` for an
+a versioned manifest, and generated metadata.
+Pass `--previous
-incremental run.
-Deletions fail unless explicitly acknowledged with
+manifest.v1.json` for an incremental run.
+Deletions fail unless explicitly
-`--allow-deleted`.
+acknowledged with `--allow-deleted`.

 `publish` verifies local assets, writes content-addressed objects, writes the
 immutable manifest, and updates the mutable pointer last.
 Existing immutable
 names must contain identical bytes. `restore` ignores that pointer and uses the
 repository lock to fetch only missing objects.
 Every manifest and object is
-checked by digest, length, schema, source inventory, transform identity, and
+checked by digest, length, schema, source inventory, and authenticated generated
-image metadata before installation.
+module identity before installation.
+Image metadata is authenticated from the
+trusted Linux generation manifest; portable restore only copies digest-verified
+bytes and does not invoke libvips.
 A verified local cache supports offline
 warm restores; unavailable cold storage fails closed.

 The generic store contract is implemented by the filesystem mock and B2